jnozzi/cocoadev.com/SiteContent/General/WeakReferences.markdown

 references so that when you have no outstanding strong references you can invalidate all your weak references, letting you properly deallocate.

-To that end, I've created the [[OFWeakRetain]] protocol, which has two
+To that end, I've created the General/OFWeakRetain protocol, which has two
 methods:  -incrementWeakRetainCount and -decrementWeakRetainCount.
 (For convenience, one could also implement -weakRetain and -weakRelease by calling -retain/-release and then the appropriate increment/decrement